-Leading the Policy Unit, Jamie manages the Education, Health and Workforce Development/Family Economic Security affinity groups that focus on increased learning, collaboration and funding around critical policy issues.
-These affinity groups engage both non-profit and philanthropic partners to develop and implement strategy and public policies that produce positive impacts for children, families and communities in Mississippi.
+Currently serving as the Policy Coordinator, Jamie manages the Education, Health, and Workforce Development/Family Economic Security affinity groups that focus on increased learning, collaboration, and funding around critical policy issues.
+These affinity groups engage both non-profit and philanthropic partners to develop and implement strategies and public policies that produce positive impacts for children, families, and communities in Mississippi.

-Jamie, a native of Kosciusko, MS has a BS in management from Belhaven University and a Masters in Health Promotion from Mississippi State University.
-Jamie comes to us from a healthcare company based in Nashville, TN where she held the position of Senior Partner of Corporate Social Responsibility, overseeing corporate giving, national strategic partnerships, colleague engagement and activism and government relations.
-Over the last 15 years she has invested in many organizations around the metro area with a focus on health and wellness, social justice, community development and youth leadership.
+Jamie, a native of Kosciusko, MS has a BS in Management from Belhaven University and a Masters in Health Promotion from Mississippi State University.
+With a background working in the private healthcare sector, she has been in roles overseeing corporate giving, national strategic partnerships, colleague engagement and activism, and government relations.
+Over the last 15 years she has invested in many organizations around the metro area with a focus on health and wellness, social justice, community development, and youth leadership.
 Jamie serves on the board of Unite Mississippi Foundation, Mississippi Christian Living Magazine, and CASA of Hinds County, with previous board leadership with Midtown Public Charter School and the Metro YMCA.
 Over the last 20 years she has given countless hours of her time to support many local nonprofits with fundraising and volunteering.
 She is a WKKF Community Leadership Network alumni and a graduate of Leadership Greater Jackson class of 2010-2011 and a current member of Leadership Mississippi.